 Beardsley Campground has around 26 campsites open on a first-come, first-served basis during the season (May to October).

 The Park also has two campgrounds, the North and South Grove, with a total of 129 campsites.
 For Reservation go to reserveamerica.com six months in advance…

-Cherry Valley Campground is on the south west shore of Cherry Lake and has 46 campsites.
-Reservations are first-come, first-served and there is dispersed camping (you can boat-in) on the east side.
+Cherry Valley Campground is on the south west shore of Cherry Lake and has 46 campsites, with 18 first-come, first-served and there is dispersed camping (you can boat-in) on the east side.
 Open from late April through October.

 In the forested area along the Middle Fork Stanislaus River are some lovely camping spots.
 The view of the Sierra Nevada hills is stunning and the early morning fishing can yield a great catch!
 There are 28 campsites, RV’s and trailers up to 28 feet are welcome.

 Lake Amador Resort was created by the Lockhart Family in 1973.
 They have expanded from 12 campsites to 150, with showers and flush toilets.
 There are also 73 lakeside full RV hook-ups and a swimming pond with a waterslide.